-Prepare yourself handle to sticky situations with care by reviewing our Guide to Managing Girl Behavior.
-Have all the girls decide upon a semi-private space where they can go to regroup when they need a moment to calm down or just until they’re ready to rejoin the others.
+When conflict arises, it can be hard to stay calm and think logically!
+As a troop, decide upon a semi-private space where they can go to regroup when they need a moment to calm down or just until they’re ready to rejoin the others.
 You may also consider calming activities to promote grounding and breathing.

-At the end of the troop meeting, check-in with girls who took a moment to themselves and make sure they’re doing okay or if she has anything she would like to discuss with you.
+At the end of the troop meeting, check-in with anyone who took a moment to themselves and give them space and opportunity to share with you.

 Talk with your troop about what good leadership means and looks like, especially what works within the troop space.
 If someone starts to take over a discussion or activity and won’t listen to input from their troop members, offer them a leadership role instead.
 They can learn a better way to lead that takes teamwork into account and considers the members of their troop.

-If you notice bullying occurring, call together a discussion with your troop.
+If you notice bullying or other conflict occurring, call together a discussion with your troop.

-- Discuss how people can have different perspectives; what seems funny to one girl can be embarrassing to another.
+- Discuss how people can have different perspectives; what seems funny to one person can be embarrassing or hurtful to another.

 - Point out that no one wants to be told how to do something and that there’s a difference between suggesting and demanding.